A Recap of One Door’s Big Ideas Session from NRF 2020

 TA: We talk about putting the visual back in visual merchandising.
 We’d send a black-and-white boxed diagram with numbers and writing on a piece of paper down to the store and say, “That’s how you visual merchandise.”
 So that’s why we started talking to One Door in the first place.
 We wanted to know, now that we have tablets and handhelds in all of our stores, how do we use that technology in a better way to show the store employee visually how to easily set a 33-foot vitamin set that has 600 items in it?
 That’s where mobile comes in.

 How do you think retailers can utilize the latest technologies for visual merchandising and space planning?
-Learn more about One Door and schedule a demo of Merchandising Cloud.
+Learn more about One Door and schedule a demo of Our platform.